clemosm/JustGo/README.md

 The map is displayed by Mapbox, composed of a custom background with little saturated colours, and a dozen of transportation layers on top, whose data has to be downloaded.
 "JustGo" was originally a bus transportation map for Paris with itineraries (justgo.alwaysdata.net), then transformed and translated to become this project.
 The website is here : https://justgo.alwaysdata.net/global/
-It makes use of osmtogeojson.
+It makes use of osmtogeojson and the Overpass API.

 ## TO-DO list
 - Display stations mapped with only an area (building) and not with a simple node.